ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 For VMware Solutions Dedicated, envelope encryption is used to offer customer–managed keys.
 For VMware Solutions Shared, envelope encryption is used but with IBM–managed rather than customer–managed keys.

-Envelope encryption within VMware Solutions uses either the [KMIP for VMware service](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations) to provide key management for VMware vSphere encryption or vSAN encryption, or [HyTrust Data Control](/docs/vmwaresolutions?topic=vmwaresolutions-htdc_considerations) policy–based virtual machine encryption.
+Envelope encryption within VMware Solutions uses either the [KMIP for VMware service](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations) to provide key management for VMware vSphere encryption or vSAN encryption, or [HyTrust DataControl](/docs/vmwaresolutions?topic=vmwaresolutions-htdc_considerations) policy–based virtual machine encryption.

 In both cases, these offerings use {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services for key wrapping and unwrapping.
 Key Protect offers Bring Your Own Key (BYOK) capability by using FIPS 140–2 level 3 certified hardware security modules (HSMs).
 Hyper Protect Crypto Services offers Keep Your Own Key (KYOK) capability by using FIPS 140–2 level 4 certified HSMs.